aces/Loris/modules/electrophysiology_browser/help/view_session.md

 - Channels info (tsv): channel status and filter settings.
 - Events (tsv): events recorded during the session.

-On the left, *Next* and *Previous* buttons can be used to navigate between sessions by their number (the leftmost column in the front page of the module).
+On the left, *Next* and *Previous* buttons can be used to navigate between sessions.
 Navigate back to the main page of the module by clicking on its name in the breadcrumb trail placed at the top of the page.